Non-Hermiticity and Universality

-here $b=2$ (for simplification, $\gamma$ is chosen to be unity).
-The above equation is obtained from eq.(15) by neglecting the linear drift of the eigenvalues which is dominated, by a factor $N$, by their diffusion and mutual repulsion.
-In fact the linear restoring force, responsible for the global behaviour $\rho$ of the density of levels is entirely negligible on scales at which local fluctuations occur.
-On the other hand, the diffusion is ineffective on the global scale (see eq.(16)).
-As discussed above, the transition for $R_n$ occurs on the scales determined by $Y \approx D^2$, while, for $R_1$, the corresponding scale is given by $Y \approx N\; D^2$.
+with $I(\zeta_j)\equiv \int_{-\infty}^{\infty} {\rm d} \zeta_{n+1} R_{n+1} {\partial {\rm ln} |\zeta_{j}-\zeta_{n+1}|/ \partial \zeta_{jr}}$ and $b=2$ (for simplification, $\gamma$ is chosen to be unity).
+Here the rescaling of parameter $Y$ was required to see the smooth transition in $R_n$ (the evolution in $R_n(\zeta)$ takes place for finite values of $Y R_1$).
+The eq.(8) is obtained by neglecting the linear drift of the eigenvalues which is dominated, by a factor $R_1$, by their diffusion and mutual repulsion.
+In fact, the linear restoring force, responsible for the global behaviour of the density of levels, is entirely negligible on scales at which local fluctuations occur.
+On the other hand, the diffusion is ineffective on the global scale (see equation for $R_1$).
+As discussed above, the transition for $R_n$ occurs on the scales determined by $Y \approx R_1^{-1}$, while, for $R_1$, the corresponding scale is given by $Y \approx N\; R_1^{-1}$.
 This indicates a clear separation of the scales of the global and local behaviour of the density.
-(It is worth noting here the similarity of eq.(17) to its Hermitian counterpart; however it does not imply the similarity of correlations, the former being on the complex plane).
-The hierarchical equation of correlations for the real assymetric case can be obtained by integrating eq.(14) which will again lead to a relation similar to eq.(17) but now $\beta=1$, $\sum_r$ to be dropped and $\zeta_{jr}$ replaced by $\zeta_j$.
+The hierarchical equation of correlations for the real assymetric case can be obtained by integrating eq.(7) which will again lead to a relation similar to eq.(8) but now $\beta=1$.
+Further, for all those $\zeta_j$ which correspond to real eigenvalues, the $\sum_r$ is to be dropped with $\zeta_{jr}$ replaced by $\zeta_j$.